Last Updated April 15, 2026

 How Coating Choice Affects Thickness

-Nano Surface Primers build thickness before coating.
+Nano Surface Primers help create a better foundation before coating.
 But what about the coating itself?
 How do you know which are the most robust?
 One thing to look for is solids content.

 Most ceramic coatings aren’t just coating material — they also have some amount of solvent mixed in to act as a carrier so the coating spreads out more easily.
 The solvent then evaporates in a process called “flashing”.
-This unfortunately limits the amount of coating depth you can get with a single layer, since there’s only so much coating left after applying.
+This limits the amount of cured material left behind from a single application, since some of what you apply is carrier rather than final coating solids.

 But there are other coatings with 100% solids — like Matte Paint Coating Pro and Nano-Resin Pro.
-These coatings have no solvent to evaporate, so they can achieve considerably more film build in just one application.
+These coatings have no solvent to evaporate, so they can leave behind more cured material in a single application than a coating with a higher solvent content.

 Questions?
 Comments?